Skip to main content

 What supporting documents do I need for I-694?

-When submitting your form, ensure that you include all required evidence and supporting documentation as specified in the instructions.
-For comprehensive guidance, refer to the official instructions.
+When submitting your form, ensure you include all required evidence and supporting documents as outlined in the instructions.
+It's essential to consult the official I-694 instructions to verify the most up-to-date requirements.

 Who is eligible to file I-694?

-Adjustment of status is the process used to apply for lawful permanent resident status.
-Before beginning, carefully review the instructions relevant to your specific eligibility category.
+Adjustment of status is the procedure through which you can apply for lawful permanent resident status.
+Before you begin, carefully review the instructions relevant to your specific eligibility category.

 When will I-694 be processed and what is the workflow?